-Apart for the time when I want to share live updates on Instagram or stories to share with other friends, I consciously try not to keep posting pictures on social media during social gatherings.
+Apart from the time when I want to share live updates on Instagram or stories to share with other friends, I consciously try not to keep posting pictures on social media during social gatherings.

 Push off notifications:

-This is work in progress but I will do it eventually.
+This is a work in progress but I will do it eventually.
 And I am sure my hubby is going to be super happy the day I push off notifications on social media while I am spending alone time with him.

 Sign out of email after work:

 I refrain from answering emails after 6:00 p.m.
 This is one thing I am getting my hubby to do too because when I am on social media, he is checking his work emails.
 So, this is one habit we are consciously trying to shun in order to spend quality time with each other.
 Work will always be demanding, it’s for us to decide our priorities.